Are You Ready for the Pompadour?

 Step Three: Style the Pompadour

 The shape and texture of your pompadour style is really up to you.
 The sky is the limit, so to speak.
 But it's important to achieve both the right height and a solid foundation.
-Piecing it into small sections through the top of your pompadour, Raphael suggests using a small round brush to hold the style together.
+Piecing it into small sections through the top of your pompadour, Raphael suggests using a small round brush to pull the style together.
 Warm each section with a dryer, and allow each section to cool to stay in place.

 You can also use a curling iron or flat iron to create your shape if the round brush isn't your styling tool of choice.
 Creating more curl in your pompadour will give you a softer look, while straighter styling will give your a little more edge in your pump.